 Klein says, “Standard lawyer fees vary from market to market.
 It’s not so much that the price depends on the type of lawyer, but on the experience, education, knowledge, and training of a particular lawyer working on the matter.
 For example, if a second-year lawyer is working on a matter, that lawyer may charge $275 an hour.
 If a 20-year lawyer is working on the same file, that lawyer may charge $600 per hour.”

-Lastly, Ramsey A. Bahrawy, Esq. of Bahrawy Law Offices says, “The fee a lawyer charges depends on many factors: the lawyers experience, the location of the law office (overhead expenses – metropolitan areas have higher overhead or operating expenses), the lawyer’s expertise in a specialized area, and the complexity of the legal matter.”
+Lastly, Ramsey A. Bahrawy, Esq. of Bahrawy Law Offices, says, “The fee lawyer charges depends on many factors: the lawyer’s experience, the location of the law office (metropolitan areas have higher operating expenses), the lawyer’s expertise in a specialized area, and the complexity of the legal matter.”

 He adds, “Consider that a lawyer with a lot of experience may be able to handle a complex problem more quickly and efficiently ( i.e., work faster and more effectively).
 The hourly rate may be higher, but, in the end, the total fee may be the same or even a little less.”

-In summary, the key factors that impact the price are location, case type, case complexity, law firm type, and the experience, education, and expertise of the lawyer.
+In summary, the key factors that impact the price are location, case type, case complexity, law office type, and the lawyer’s experience, education, and expertise.
 Further, you’ll have to contact lawyers to find out what they charge.

 “Many lawyers give free, 30-minute initial consultations, while others charge for them,” says Earley.
 He adds, “Outside of family law questions, like divorce and child support, typically the initial consultation is free.
 Unless you know the attorney by reputation or recommendation, I would not suggest paying for an initial consult for non-family matters.”

 Hacking says, “Some lawyers charge a consulting fee, and if they end up getting hired, they credit that to the legal fee to be paid.”